30 Stress-Free Road Trip Activities for Kids

 If you are looking for a car game for the family that is simple and easy to join in on, consider “Cloud Shapes.”

-As long as there have been languages, there have been people laying in the grass describing the shapes of clouds above them.
+As long as there have been languages, there have been people lying in the grass describing the shapes of clouds above them.

 The “Cloud Shapes” game involves this same theme, with players gazing out of their windows and comparing the clouds above to different things like cars, boats, or animals.